soverenio/docs/docs/source/dashboards/dashboards.rst

 Sensitivity model implements the following levels:

-* Low — very low possibility of person identification.
+* Low — very low possibility of of identifying the person.
-* Medium — fair possibility of person identification.
+* Medium — fair possibility of of identifying the person.
-* High — high possibility of person identification.
+* High — high possibility of of identifying the person.

 These sensitivity levels are applied both to individual PII types in the summary statistics and to combinations of PII types collected by services and available through APIs.